A guided, safe way to set up your UniFi network without guesswork.

 Preview Mode lets you explore the wizard without logging in and see exactly what would change before anything is written to your UniFi gateway.

-The latest version of RD4U is v2.0 (January 12, 2026), code-signed by Photolightning Corporation.
+The latest version of RD4U is v2.1 (March 31, 2026), code-signed by Photolightning Corporation.
 RD4U runs locally on Windows/macOS (Apple Silicon) and does not require any installation on your UniFi devices.

 Version 2.01 — January 19, 2026